 It’s a popular place for the locals to feed pigeons, and if you go to the center of the plaza, you could be surrounded by them.
 You’ll enjoy the experience if the prospect of dozens of fearless pigeons roaming extremely close to your body does not bother you.

 You can also purchase tickets for the hop on-hop off bus tour in the plaza.

 Hop On-Hop Off Tour

 I take a bus tour in almost every city I visit.
-It helps you get a feel for the area and make a plan for the remainder of your visit.
+It helps you get a feel for the area and make your plan for the duration of your visit.
 You also save a lot of time for other activities.

 Barcelona has two main bus tours.
 There’s a private tour and a public tour.
 The private tour operates on two routes, and the pubic tour operates on three.

 They’re both pretty costly in comparison to tours in other major Spanish cities, but that applies to most things in Barcelona.
 The tickets cost 30 euros (25 euros for senior citizens), and you can buy them upon arrival or preorder them online.

 Go early if you plan on riding each bus route.
 The bus tour lasts about three hours if you ride each route without getting off the bus.